 With the increased likelihood your personal information is floating around on the dark web, it’s only natural to focus your attention on identity theft and trying to prevent thieves from using your credit cards, accessing your bank accounts, or stealing your tax refund.
 But financial fraud can take many forms, including:

 Here are some of the more common financial scams.
 Keep in mind that criminals are constantly changing their tactics to stay ahead of the law.

-IRS scam: This one is extremely popular right now.
+IRS scam: Historically, this one has been a very common scam.
 A person calls pretending to be from the IRS and accuses you of owing money.
 They then threaten to have you arrested if you don’t pay immediately with prepaid gift cards.

 Sweetheart/romance scam: This Internet-based scam uses fake profiles on dating sites and in social media to target you, establish a romantic relationship, and then make pleas for financial assistance to drain your resources.
 If successful, this scam may progress into outright blackmail because the perpetrator knows you don’t want friends and loved ones to find out what happened.